Hale Nauā Society: Fraternal organizations in Hawaii

 Kalākaua was well-versed in the role that fraternal organizations played in leadership skills, as well as their political connections as an international power base.
-He joined the all-male freemasonry Lodge Le Progres de L'Oceanie at age 21, and was not the first in the royal line to do so.
+He joined the all-male freemasonry Lodge Le Progrès de L'Océanie at age 21, and was not the first in the royal line to do so.
 Both Kamehameha IV and Kamehameha V had been members.
 During his 1874–75 state visit to secure a reciprocity treaty, he was a guest at lodges in multiple United States cities.
 On his 1881 world tour to negotiate labor contracts, he was feted at masonry lodges in Hong Kong, Singapore, Egypt and Edinburgh, Scotland.
-When the construction of Iolani Palace was completed in 1882, the king opened it to the Lodge Le Progres de L'Oceanie for masonry activities.
+When the construction of Iolani Palace was completed in 1882, the king opened it to the Lodge Le Progrès de L'Océanie (The Progress of Oceania) for masonry activities.

 The High Court of the Ancient Order of Foresters in Sheffield, England granted authorization on July 17, 1879, for Kalākaua to establish the Ancient Order of Foresters in Hawaii.
 These organizations, along with the Odd Fellows and Knights of Pythias, were active in Hawaii during Kalākaua's lifetime.
 All of them were centered around a white male culture that excluded women from their memberships.